davidje13/superwstest/README.md

     .expectText('hello') // implicit { timeout: 5000 }
     .expectText('hi', { timeout: 9000 }) // overrides default
   ```

+- `defaultWaitForOptions`: a set of options which are passed to all
+  `waitFor*` calls in the current chain (e.g. allows setting a timeout
+  for all waits in the chain)

 ### `request(server).ws(path[, protocols][, options])`